Journey into Spirituality

 A Universal Yoga class brings in the new day!
 Then, today is your day to hunt, bargain, and shop now that you are somewhat familiar with the Nepali culture.
 Patan (The City of Living Art) is the epicenter of Nepali and Tibetan art, crafts, textiles, and sculptures.
 We visit shops where singing bowls have been made traditionally for generations.
 Then, after a quick session on how to bargain, we visit Tibetan Refugee Camp where women hand-weave wool carpets with tens of thousands of knots at blazing speed.
 The buzzing markets, the artistry of age-old temples and palaces, and the medieval feel bestow a definitive experience of shopping that you will remember years after your return home!
 We finish the day with a deep stretching and meditation class.

-Today marks the last day in our past 1 (Kathmandu) segment as we prepare to set off for trekking.
+Today marks the last day in our first segment (Kathmandu) as we prepare to set off for trekking.
 It is always tough to say goodbyes to the smiling faces of the staff, cooks, and caretakers at Hotel Vajra, as the purity in their smiles and love in their Namaste have connected hearts every year of our retreat.

 Exploration of Northern India